 service to see you through

 Buying a home is a major decision.
 Anyone (especially a first-time homebuyer!) is sure to have questions.
-Our team has the expertise to walk you through all of your questions.
+Get started by checking out our free Owning a Home online course to get some background knowledge and understanding of the homebuying process.

-We’ll start by getting to know you and introducing you to the people who will be helping you move forward, step by step.
+Once you’re ready to begin the process, our team has the expertise to guide you every step of the way.
+We’ll start by getting to know you and introducing you to the people who will be helping you move forward.
 Then we’ll get you preapproved, so you know how much house you can afford.

 Save for Your Down Payment

 Most homebuyers can expect to put down 5-20% of the purchase price — but at Reliant, we have programs that require as little as 0-3%.